peerplays-network/DEXBot/README.md

 ## Installing and running the software

-See instructions in the [Wiki](https://github.com/graphene-blockchain/DEXBot/wiki) for [Linux](https://github.com/graphene-blockchain/DEXBot/wiki/Setup-Guide-for-Linux), [Windows](https://github.com/graphene-blockchain/DEXBot/wiki/Setup-Guide-for-Windows), [OSX](https://github.com/graphene-blockchain/DEXBot/wiki/Setup-Guide-for-Mac-OS-X).
-[Raspberry Pi](https://github.com/graphene-blockchain/DEXBot/wiki/Setup-guide-for-Raspberry-Pi).
-Other users can try downloading the package or following the Linux guide.
+See instructions in the [Wiki](https://gitlab.com/PBSA/tools-libs/DEXBot/-/wikis/home)

 **Warning**: This is highly experimental code!
 Use at your OWN risk!